-- Level 1' charging consisting of a regular, single phase power point.

-'Level 2' charging consisting of a single or three-phase power point with a power range of 7kW-22kW, as defined by the NSW Electric and Hybrid Vehicle Plan, Future Transport 2056 (21 January 2019).
-'Level 2' electric vehicle charging provides a superior fact stable charging option.
+- 'Level 1' charging consisting of a regular, single phase power point. - ber 2020 'Level 2' charging consisting of a single or three-phase power point with a power range of 7kW-22kW, as defined by the NSW Electric and Hybrid Vehicle Plan, Future Transport 2056 (21 January 2019).
+'Level 2' electric vehicle charging provides a superior, faster and more stable charging option.